nbs-system/naxsi/README.md

 It depends on `libpcre` for its regexp support, and is reported to work great on NetBSD, FreeBSD, OpenBSD, Debian, Ubuntu and CentOS.

+# Why using this repository

+The original project is (unofficially) abandoned, but you can fully ask for support here as i'm willing to keep the project working as last remaining developer.

-# Support
+## Support

-Support on the original repository https://github.com/nbs-system/naxsi is currently provided by me.
+You can ask for support regarding NAXSI here or on the original repository https://github.com/nbs-system/naxsi

+## Future plans

+- Bring back nxapi via py3
+- Creation of a simple tool to create rules and test them